Neural-Dynamics-Lab-VT/Lab_wiki/Brain Vision Setup.md

 ### Problems encountered
 1. Recorder has stopped working for some reason!
   - Reinstalled on another system.
 There was an error with the driver.

+## Using Brain Vision Analyzer

+1. Save the EEG data by starting a recording and then stoping it using BrainVision Recorder